exucutional/bioinformatics/README.md

 Problem 9 - Implement GibbsSampler

 Problem 10 - Implement DistanceBetweenPatternAndStrings

+Problem 11 - Find an Eulerian Path in a Graph